 Another enchanting and romantic Christmas story, which I absolutely recommend.
 It’s just so good!

-This was a ARC from the author in exchange for an honest review.
+This was an ARC from the author in exchange for an honest review.

-Her Christmas Knight is out 1st November and can be pre-ordered at Amazon.
+Her Christmas Knight is out on 1st November and can be pre-ordered on Amazon.